libp2p/docs/content/concepts/transports/webrtc.md

 In libp2p:

-- the `RTCPeerConnection` API allows an application to establish peer-to-peer communications;
-- the `RTCDataChannel` API supports peer-to-peer data channels;
 - WebRTC multiaddresses are composed of a standard UDP multiaddr, followed by `webrtc` and the `multihash` of the certificate that the node uses, as such: